 Lately I’ve been really interested in helping entrepreneurs and digital nomads start their own small business.

-A few people have messaged me wondering how to start a co-working space.
+I’ve been getting messages from my readers wondering how to start a co-working space.
 In this post we’ll go over the basics of starting your own co-working space business and everything that it entails.

 There are three main factors involved in building and running this space.
 These are:

 Getting these three things right will make it easier for you to start, build, and grow your business.

 Don’t think it’s easy – there are a lot of other things involved to get up and running.
 Thankfully, most of them are tedious and require a bit of effort rather than creativity.